Jeiwan/uniswapv3-book/src/milestone_4/path.md

 }
 ```

-Unfortunately, `BytesLib` doesn't implement `toUint24` function but we can implement it ourselves! `BytesLib` has multiple `toUintXX` functions, so we can take one of them and convert to a `uint24` one:
+Unfortunately, `BytesLib` doesn't implement `toUint24` function but we can implement it ourselves! `BytesLib` has multiple `toUintXX` functions, so we can take one of them and convert it to a `uint24` one:
 ```solidity
 library BytesLibExt {
     function toUint24(bytes memory _bytes, uint256 _start)